svm-suite/svm-suite.github.io/README.md

 )
 ```

 The above example inputs the s-expression of two elements, and outputs them in a swapped position.
-To reuse it in the following section, let's declare this example as saved in a file `swap.svm`.
+To reuse it in the following section, let's declare this example as saved in a file `swap.srv`.

 ##### 1.2.4. modularity